MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 - A camera or a device (like a laptop) that's used to broadcast an event.
 - An on-premises software encoder that encodes your camera stream and sends it to the Media Services live-streaming service through the Real-Time Messaging Protocol (RTMP/S).
 For more information, see [Recommended on-premises live encoders](encode-recommended-on-premises-live-encoders.md).
 The stream has to be in RTMP/S or Smooth Streaming format.
 This sample assumes that you'll use Open Broadcaster Software (OBS) Studio to broadcast RTMP/S to the ingest endpoint.
 [Install OBS Studio](https://obsproject.com/download).
+- Alternatively, you can try the [OBS Quickstart](live-event-obs-quickstart.md) to test the entire process with the Azure portal first.

+For monitoring the live event using Event Grid and Event Hub, you can follow the steps in [Create and monitor Media Services events with Event Grid using the Azure portal](monitor-events-portal-how-to.md) or follow the steps near the end of this tutorial in the [Monitoring Live Events using Event Grid and Event Hub](#monitoring-live-events-using-event-grid-and-event-hub) section of this article.

 > [!TIP]
 > Review [Live streaming with Media Services v3](stream-live-streaming-concept.md) before proceeding.